Visiting Codman Community Farms in Lincoln, Massachusetts.

 The first sound I heard was the chicks, and I saw piglets !!

-But let’s learn more about Codman Community Farms; the farm was founded as a non-profit in 1973 by a dynamic group of Lincoln residents who were passionate about preserving the historic property and maintaining its character as a real working farm.
-The property itself dates back to the founding of the town of Lincoln in 1754, whereby Chambers Russell named the city of Lincoln for his family home in Lincolnshire, England.
-He died in 1767 and left his original homestead – where he grew corn, flax, oats, hay, livestock, and poultry, to his nephew Charles Russell Codman.
+But let’s learn more about Codman Community Farms.
+The farm was founded as a non-profit in 1973 by a dynamic group of Lincoln residents passionate about preserving the historic property and maintaining its character as a real working farm.
+The property itself dates back to the founding of Lincoln in 1754, whereby Chambers Russell named the city of Lincoln for his family home in Lincolnshire, England.
+He died in 1767 and left his original homestead to his nephew, Charles Russell Codman, where he grew corn, flax, oats, hay, livestock, and poultry.

 More info is available here https://codmancommunityfarms.org/overview.